gary-archer/oauth.mobilesample.android/README.md

 ## Overview

-* A mobile sample using AppAuth and OpenID Connect, referenced in my blog at https://authguidance.com
+* A mobile sample using AppAuth and OpenID Connect
 * **The goal is to implement OpenID Connect mobile logins with best usability and reliability**

 ## Views